verekia/initializr/README.md

 For instance, on initializr.com, the "Simple Custom'" builder adds many things that you haven't checked because it assumes that they're vital and useful for you.
 It has a default minimal configuration.
-"Default minimal configuration" doesn't mean it's usable, it actually means what will be included in your archive, no matter what options you activate or note on these builders.
+"Default minimal configuration" doesn't mean it's usable, it actually means what will be included in your archive, no matter what options you activate or not on these builders.

 There are currently 3 different modes available: